 Tim got his start in television at WIS-TV in Columbia, S.C., as a news photographer between 2000 and 2002.
 Between 2002 and 2005, he was the morning and midday meteorologist at KLKN-TV Channel 8 in Lincoln, Neb., where he experienced enough snow in three years to last a lifetime.
 While at Channel 8, Tim was part of the weather team who won the AP Award for Severe Weather Coverage of the Hallam Tornado in May 2004.
 This tornado was the widest on record at 2.5 miles.

-"I've always had a fascination with severe weather.
-When I was growing up, my friends would get a real kick out of how I could name all the Meteorologists on the Weather Channel.
+"I've always had a fascination with severe weather," Tim said.
+"When I was growing up, my friends would get a real kick out of how I could name all the meteorologists on the Weather Channel.
 I make my wife very nervous when I go outside during thunderstorms with the video camera."

 Tim married his high-school sweetheart.
 He has two daughters and two cats.
 He enjoys several activities including going to church, working out, watching movies, playing softball at a church league and traveling.
 Tim also makes frequent stops at Chick-fil-A for any meal of the day.
 He loves being back in the South where family is close and where he doesn't have to worry much about snow.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or email@example.com.